virtool/virtool-website/content/docs/developer/testing.md

 ```
 The **describe( )** block denotes a test suite for a particular unit under test, which can contain multiple individual tests contained in **it( )** blocks that exercise particular aspects of the corresponding code.

-This test corresponds and resides next to the implementation file **virtool/client/src/js/errors/actions.js**
+This test corresponds and resides next to the implementation file:
+**virtool/client/src/js/errors/actions.js**
 ```javascript
 import { CLEAR_ERROR } from "../actionTypes";